fastrgv/RufasSok/README.md

 including rapid growth of memory usage, for puzzles that are too large or have too many boxes to handle.
-They seem to still exit gracefully, and when they do, simply use "hbox" using the period-key.
+They seem to still exit gracefully, and when they do, simply use "hbox" using the equal-key.
 On the other hand, "iplr3r" will generally give the most efficient solutions, when it does work.
 So it's usually worth trying first.